opengeogroep/safetymaps-onboard/README.md

 minimized.
 Start the application and allow network access before deploying the system image to fire engines.

+To avoid having to modify safetymaps-onboard.cmd, specify the command line in a file commandline.txt.

 Test the location search by browsing to [http://localhost:1080/q/zonnebaan] on the embedded system, and test all functionality described below in the fullscreen safetymaps viewer.